Znojmo: Economy

-Znojmo is famous for local production of cucumbers, pickled in the original sweet-sour and spicy pickle, whose cultivation in the Znojmo region was introduced in 1571 by the Louka monastery Abbot George II.
+Znojmo is famous for local production of cucumbers, pickled in the original sweet-sour and spicy pickle, whose cultivation in the Znojmo region was introduced in 1571 by the abbot of the Louka Monastery, George II.
 The special taste is also the result of local type of cucumbers, cultivation method, soil, climatic conditions, processing and also the packaging in which they are kept.

 Thanks to the favorable climatic conditions, the town is also successful in winery and fruit growing.
-It is the centre of viticulture of the Znojmo wine sub-region.
+It is the centre of viticulture of the Znojemská wine sub-region.

 Transport

+The I/38 (part of the European route E59) from Jihlava to the Czech-Austrian border passes through Znojmo.
+It forks in the centre of Znojmo and connects the town with Brno as the I/53 road.

-There is a railway station where railway lines divide into three directions: Břeclav, Okříšky, and Retz.
+There is a railway station with railway lines leading in three directions: to Vienna in Austria, to Břeclav and to Okříšky.

 Culture

 Znojmo is known for its Znojmo Vintage Festival which takes place every September.
 The main attraction of the festival is the historical parade commemorating the visit of King John of Bohemia to Znojmo in 1327.

-The annual Cucumber Feast is dedicated to tradition of growing cucumbers in the region.
+The annual Gherkin Feast is dedicated to tradition of growing gherkins in the region.